biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 Detection of differentially modified sites ......................

-After preprocessing the data, we can run the *mop_mop* module which runs four algorithms to identify differentially modified sites.
+After preprocessing the data, we can run the *mop_mod* module which runs four algorithms to identify differentially modified sites.
 Please run the code below:

 .. code-block:: console